 Consequently, the GBP significantly weakened against all other currencies because of the uncertainties that surrounded the exit of the United Kingdom from the European Union (EU).
 Since then, the price of BTC has been steadily soaring after the Brexit-related events.

 Good examples of events that saw the price movements of BTC move interestingly were the 2015 Greek debt crisis and 2013 Cypress bank bail-in.
-The same price shifts were also experienced when the UK made a surprise vote to exit the EU during the 2016 referendum.
+The same price shifts got also experienced when the UK made a surprise vote to exit the EU during the 2016 referendum.

-However, it was not surprising that among the most traded currencies, the Bitcoin BTC to British pound GBP pair was rallied even more since the value of the GBP plummeted to a 31-year low when compared to other currencies.
+However, it was not surprising that among the most traded currencies, the Bitcoin BTC to British pound GBP pair got rallied even more since the value of the GBP plummeted to a 31-year low when compared to other currencies.

 Bitcoin to pounds | BTC price reaction against the Brexit dates